 Imagine you wanted to learn rowing – and then you attend a workshop where you never sit in a boat.
 You would not know what rowing is supposed to feel like and sound like.
 It is the same in decision-making: the flow and feel of sociocracy is very different from ‘debate style’ meetings.

 In SoLT, we provide ‘rowing boats’ for people so they can learn and do and practice at the same time.
 We’re right next to you for every stroke, while you grow more and more confident and skilled.

 This is an online sociocracy class, i.e. all the meetings and trainings happen online (on zoom) – you can join from wherever you are.
 SoLT is extremely affordable: $220-440 on a sliding scale.
 We ask organizations to pay on the higher end so we can give out scholarships to individuals that cannot afford a $220 training.

 Within 9 weeks, we will tell you what you need to know to be part of a successful sociocratic organization.

 “SoLT training was a wonderful experience, enlightening on several levels.
 I loved learning with people from all over the world.
 I loved learning through immersion.
 Jerry and Jennifer have created a unique and valuable experience I highly recommend.”
 Pare Gerou, participant of SoLT3, 2017.

-- …write an email to firstname.lastname@example.org and make a date with us to talk in a video call.
+- Make a date with us to talk in a video call.
 You can do so here.
 (Ongoing up until 1 week before SoLT starts – the earlier the better… our schedule fills up quickly with 18 interviews!)
-OR
+AND